Find Affordable College Courses

 $10,390 Average Tuition & Fees

-Out of the 44 schools in New York that were part of this year’s ranking, Binghamton University landed the # 4 spot on the list.
-Located in the midsize suburb of Vestal, Binghamton University is a public school with a large student population.
+A rank of #4 on this year’s list means Binghamton University is a great value for anthropology students.
+Located in the midsize suburb of Vestal, Binghamton University is a public school with a fairly large student population.

 Binghamton University undergraduate students pay an average of $10,390 in in-state tuition and fees each year.
 The average amount in student loans that anthropology majors at Binghamton University take out is $20,793.